kevinkawchak/robot-competition-clinical/README.md

 learning** policies with distinct behavior profiles from different random seeds.

-The objective is to illustrate that having competitions across multiple autonomous robots is advantageous for making future fully autonomous physical AI oncology trials faster than current human trials.
+The objective is to illustrate that having competitions across multiple autonomous robots is advantageous for making upcoming fully autonomous physical AI oncology trials faster than current human trials.

 Built as the next step beyond [mjlab](https://github.com/mujocolab/mjlab)